*This article should be read in conjunction with our earlier article on integration. Its language and examples are

 To clarify let us return to the city parable.
 Firstly it is necessary to recognise that though there is a general

-pattern of expanding concentric layers or stratum, these are not neat evenly spaced layers.
+pattern of expanding concentric layers or stratum.
+These are not neat evenly spaced layers.
 As in a real

 city the various surrounding buildings do not completely encircle the centre but rather nestle against it and

 overlap each other often in idiosyncratic ways.
-More like slabs of clay thrown on by a potter to build up a pot
+More like slabs of clay thrown on by a potter to build up

 from a core lump of clay.